LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In general, further digital and analogue sensors should be characterised with the developed framework.
 In particular, the use of analogue magnetic field sensors with separate bias voltage should be evaluated, as a simplified characterisation procedure can be applied due to the lack of a base offset.

-In the following, alternative methods for sensor adaptions will be described that the sensors can still be used for these measurement.
+In the following, alternative methods for sensor adaptions will be described that the sensors can still be used for these measurements.

 #### Permanent Magnet Characterisation